-(a) The State party's narrow implementation of the European Accessibility Act, omitting important areas such as health services, educational goods and services, household appliances, the built environment, and the corresponding widespread inaccessibility of services by public and private entities, including services listed in article 2 European Accessibility Act;

-(b) The regression in the standards for accessible construction of housing, compounding the already substantial obstacles for guaranteeing independent living;

-(c) The lack of binding time-frames for rendering public transport by coach and bus accessible.

-27. Recalling its General Comment No. 2 (2014), the Committee recommends that the State party:

-(a) Enact legislation and set standards for the accessibility of services, goods and infrastructure not covered by the European Accessibility Act, and implement them, including by allocating sufficient budgets;

-(b) Substantially improve accessibility requirements for housing, as set by ÖNORM B 1600, and refrain from following guidelines issued by the "Österreichisches Institut für Bautechnik (OIB)" lowering the standards of ÖNORM B 1600;

-(c) Set standards, binding time frames for rendering public transport not covered by European standards accessible, and allocate sufficient budgets.
+- 27. The Committee is concerned about: - (a) The State party's narrow implementation of the European Accessibility Act, which omits important areas such as health services, educational goods and services, household appliances and the built environment, and the corresponding widespread inaccessibility of services provided by public and private entities, including services listed in article 2 of the Act: - (b) The regression in the standards for accessible construction of housing, compounding the already substantial obstacles to guaranteeing independent living; - (c) The lack of binding time frames for rendering public transport by coach and bus accessible. - 28.
+Recalling its general comment No. 2 (2014), the Committee recommends that the State party: - (a) Enact legislation and set standards for the accessibility of services, goods and infrastructure not covered by the European Accessibility Act, and implement them, including by allocating sufficient budgets; - (b) Substantially improve accessibility requirements for housing, as set out in regulation ÖNORM B 1600, and refrain from following guidelines issued by the Austrian Institute of Construction Engineering (OIB) that lower the standards set out in regulation ÖNORM B 1600; - (c) Set standards and binding time frames for rendering public transport not covered by European standards accessible, and allocate sufficient budgets therefor.